research-centre-rez/zavity/README.md

 - `--calc_rot_per_frame`: (Default is False) Set to True to calculate its own rotation per frame, not using the precalculated one.
 It takes around 2 hours.
 Also, it compares the precalculated one with calculated one.

 ## Docker Usage
 To run the application using Docker, you need to specify the config file path and input and output directories.
-Use the `-v` flag to bind your local paths:
+Use the `-v` flag to bind your local paths.
+Examples:

 ```bash
 docker run -v /path/to/input:/input -v /path/to/output:/output -v /path/to/config/config.py:/app/src/config.py oio-pipeline --mode multiple